rempei-okada/relux.js/relux/README.md

 ![](./relux.png)

 * State should always be read-only.
-* To alter state our app should dispatch an action.
+* To change state our app should dispatch an action.
 * Every mutation that processes the dispatched action  will create new state to reflect the old state combined with the changes expected for the action.
 * The UI then uses the new state to render its display.